 - If the image concerns a human corpse or non-consensual penetration than in fact what was portrayed was not a corpse or was in fact consensual, respectively.

 Possession of extreme pornographic images is an either way offence.
 The maximum penalty for possession of extreme pornographic images involving necrophilia or bestiality is two years' imprisonment and/or a fine; for other images it is three years' imprisonment and/or a fine.

 An offender aged 18 or over and sentenced to two years' imprisonment or more is liable to notification requirements pursuant to section 80 and Paragraph 35A Schedule 3 Sexual Offences Act 2003.

 Consent to Prosecute

+The offence of possession of extreme pornographic images requires the consent of the DPP for the institution of proceedings.
 A Crown Prosecutor can give consent on behalf of the Director of Public Prosecutions by virtue of section 1(7) of the Prosecution of Offences Act 1985.
-A Crown Prosecutor must specifically consider the case and decide whether or not proceedings should be instituted or continued.
+A Crown Prosecutor ought specifically to consider the case and decide whether or not proceedings should be instituted or continued.
 Legal Guidance on Consents to Prosecute is available.

 The existing powers to make a Deprivation Order under section 153 of the Sentencing Act 2000 (which applies to all convictions on or after 1 December 2020) will apply to extreme pornographic images and the devices used to locate and store them.